ProgramComputer/plugin-XDCC/README.md

 # File sharing for [webircgateway](https://github.com/kiwiirc/webircgateway)
 **A simple plugin to do xdcc for webircgateway to IRC networks for any web client**

+Add this to your web server to route XDCC commands.

 ### Overview
 ![demo](./demo.gif)